Probably 99% of the insects that find their way into your RV are flying insects. Common houseflies, gnats, mosquitoes, and moths are the most common.

 Spiders are perhaps the most common non-flying creepy-crawlie that will find their way into an RV.
 It’s rare to find earwigs and centipedes crawling into an RV, but sometimes it just depends on the location.

 Oddly enough, ants rarely crawl into an RV when boondocking on open, public lands.
-Ants are more of a problem in RV parks and paid campgrounds because they’re trained to find food in RVs.
-Otherwise, out in areas where boondockers go, ants generally keep their focus on the ground.
+Ants are more of a problem in RV parks and developed campgrounds where people leave food and trash laying about.
+Otherwise, out in areas where boondockers go, ants generally keep their focus natural food sources.
 The same is true with termites, bees, and wasps.

 Keeping Bugs From Getting Into Your RV

 1. Keep doors closed – The most obvious answer is still the most effective strategy.
 You’ll have to designate yourself as, “door captain” and make sure it remains fully closed when everyone else is running in and out of the RV.